HumanCellAtlas/data-portal-content/content/contribute/data/contributing-to-hca.md

 Learn more about what results will be available for different data types [here](/contribute/data/contributing-data-processing-results.md).

-1. **Analysis Results**

-    For Smart-seq2 and 10X v2 single-cell RNA-seq experiments, data will be processed by our standard [processing pipelines](/pipelines).
-Alignment and quantification results will be made available in the Data Browser alongside raw data.

-    Your data will also be available for use directly in [analysis applications](/analyze/methods) available through the Data Portal.

-1. **Repository Accessions**

-    To support publishing your research, we will submit raw data to community standard archives and return the archival accessions that you need for publication.

-    Currently we are able to archive projects, samples, and sequencing data in BioStudies, BioSamples, and the European Nucleotide Archives (ENA), respectively.
-We are working towards supporting submission to the NCBI Gene Expression Omnibus (GEO) if your funding mandates submission there.
-Please let a data wrangler know if this is the case when you start your submission process.

-    At the moment we will not automatically archive imaging data.
-We are engaged with the community to understand what the archival best practices are for biological images, and we will work to support submission to these archives in the future.

 > #### Start the Process

 > Start the HCA submission process by emailing\
 > [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).